Construction of solutions for a critical elliptic system of Hamiltonian type: Abstract

-By using a finite reduction argument and local Pohozaev identities, under the assumption that $N\geq 5$, $(p,q)$ lies in the certain range and $r^2V(r,y'')$ has a stable critical point, we prove that the above problem has infinitely many solutions whose energy can be made arbitrarily large.
+By applying the finite-dimensional reduction method and local Pohozaev identities combined with the Green representation formula and technical analysis, we show that, under the assumptions that $N \ge 5$, $(p,q)$ lies in a certain admissible range, and $r^2 V(r, y'')$ has a stable critical point, the above problem admits infinitely many solutions whose energy can be made arbitrarily large.

-{\textbf{Keywords:} Hamiltonian system, Infinitely many solutions, Lyapunov-Schmidt reduction, local Pohozaev identity}
+{\textbf{Keywords:} Hamiltonian system, Infinitely many solutions, Lyapunov-Schmidt reduction, local Pohozaev identity.}